Agentopians/WeAi/TECHNICAL_DESIGN.md

 ## Future Enhancements

+- **Advanced Machine Learning and Personalization**:
-- **Machine Learning**: Implement more advanced ML models, such as transformer-based models (e.g., BERT, GPT-2/3), for improved content summarization, topic modeling, and personalized news recommendations.
+    - Implement more advanced ML models, such as transformer-based models (e.g., BERT, GPT-2/3 and newer models), for significantly improved content summarization, more nuanced topic modeling, and personalized news recommendations tailored to individual user interests.
+    - Explore techniques for user preference learning and feedback integration to dynamically refine news curation and personalization over time.

+- **Scalability and Performance Optimization**:
-- **Scalability**: Optimize the system architecture and infrastructure for handling increased data volume, user traffic, and the number of AI agents.
-Explore horizontal scaling and cloud-based solutions.
+    - Optimize the system architecture and infrastructure for handling a substantial increase in data volume, user traffic, and the number of AI agents.
+    - Explore horizontal scaling strategies, cloud-based infrastructure solutions (e.g., AWS, Google Cloud, Azure), and database optimization techniques to ensure system responsiveness and reliability under heavy load.
+    - Investigate techniques for agent performance optimization, such as asynchronous processing and distributed agent execution.

+- **Refined and Dynamic Tokenomics**:
+    - Explore and implement more sophisticated tokenomic mechanisms to further incentivize high-quality content curation and active user participation.
+    - Investigate dynamic reward adjustments based on content quality metrics, user engagement levels, and the overall health of the ecosystem.
+    - Refine $EDIT burning mechanisms to manage token supply and enhance token value.
-- **Advanced Tokenomics Features**: Explore and implement more sophisticated tokenomic mechanisms, such as dynamic reward adjustments based on content quality and user engagement, refined $EDIT burning mechanisms, and advanced decentralized governance models (e.g., quadratic voting, conviction voting).
+    - Explore and potentially implement advanced decentralized governance models, such as quadratic voting, conviction voting, or delegated governance, to empower the community in shaping the project's future.

+- **Enhanced Verifiability and Trust through AVS and TEE**:
-- **Optimization of Verification with AVS and Exploration of New Verification Capabilities**: Continuously optimize the integration with EigenLayer AVS to improve efficiency and reduce verification costs.
-Explore new AVS capabilities and other verifiable computing technologies to further enhance the transparency and trustworthiness of the AI agents and the news curation process.
+    - Continuously optimize the integration with EigenLayer AVS to improve verification efficiency, reduce operational costs, and expand the scope of verifiable news attributes (e.g., source provenance, content integrity).
+    - Explore new AVS capabilities and emerging verifiable computing technologies to further enhance the transparency, auditability, and trustworthiness of the AI agents and the news curation process.
+    - Investigate and potentially implement enhancements to the Trusted Execution Environment (TEE) setup to further strengthen the security and isolation of sensitive agent operations.
+This could include exploring different TEE hardware or software solutions and implementing robust TEE monitoring and attestation mechanisms.

+- **Decentralized Archives and Data Storage**:
+    - Explore decentralized storage solutions (e.g., IPFS, Filecoin, Arweave) for the "Archives" component to enhance data resilience, censorship resistance, and long-term data preservation.
+    - Investigate the feasibility of verifiably storing and accessing news data on decentralized storage platforms.

+- **Modular Agent Architecture and Plugin Ecosystem**:
+    - Refactor the AI agent framework to support a more modular and plugin-based architecture.
+    - Develop a plugin ecosystem to facilitate easier integration of new data sources, verification services, AI models, and sponsor integrations.
+    - This modularity will enhance system extensibility, maintainability, and allow for community contributions to agent functionalities.